ddc-java/ddc-day/formatting.md

 > If the content in question is something that the user might type in a shell or a source code file, or if it is something that is expected to be displayed in a shell or console, it should be displayed in a fixed-width typeface, using (if feasible) syntax highlighting.

 For example, consider this sentence: "One Git command that is a major source of confusion---and potential disaster---is git reset."
 In that sentence, the capitalized "Git" is the name of the software, and not a command the user might type at some point (or even a fragment of such a command).
 However, "git reset" is a Git command/subcommand pair, and is in fact something that would be typed in a shell.
-So this sentence should be written to appears as
+So this sentence should be written to appear as

 > One Git command that is a major source of confusion---and potential disaster---is `git reset`.
 {:.render-example}